danbz/aesthetic-programming/7-VocableCode/Readme.md

 Indeed if coding is somewhat like speaking, it is also like poetry inasmuch as poems operate performatively, especially when spoken, and clearly there are similarities between the syntactic qualities of written code and words on the page to be executed.
 This is made explicit when source code is read aloud as if it were a poem such as the example of the philosopher Franco Bifo Berardi reading the *I Love You* virus, literally enacting Florian Cramer's claim that the computer virus *I Love You* might be considered to be a form of poetry [ref??].
 This also makes reference to artists expressing language as found objects, in simultaneous poems from the Dada period for example, where texts in different languages were read aloud at the same time.
 Code is like poetry inasmuch as it plays with structures of language itself, and sets up a temporal interplay between the voice that is, and the voice that is to come.
 Such examples stress the instability of codes and how particular intentions or meanings are most likely misinterpreted.

-Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and tensions between the two (in various articles, performances and artworks, including those by Florian Cramer (2008), John Cayley (2002), Geoff Cox (2013), Winnie Soon & Geoff Cox (2018), Ian Hatcher (2015, 2016), Graham Harwood (2008), Daniel Temkin (2011), Michael Mateas and Nick Montfort (2005), Zach Blas and Micha Cárdenas (2012, 2013) and Allison Parrish (2015), to name but a few<sup>[1](#myfootnote1)</sup>).
-That speech comes from living human bodies further reminds us that coding practices have bodies too (even programmers do although many are in denial), and reminds us that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis* if you like).
+Many scholars and artists have explored these connections between speaking and coding, not only to consider programming as a tool to produce poetic or literary forms but also to explore the material connections and tensions between the two<sup>[1](#myfootnote1)</sup>).
+That speech comes from living human bodies further reminds us that coding practices have bodies too (even programmers do, although many are in denial), and this further reminds us that coding can only be understood in terms of wider infrastructures and the context of its making (or *poiesis* if you like).
 In this chapter we follow this line of thinking, and explore the ways in which the *voice* of the human subject is implicated in coding practices, and how coding can itself give voice to wider political issues.
 We focus on the software artwork *Vocable Code*, as a means to engage with these technical and aesthetic aspects of code, and how these issues might be made apparent.

 ![vocable_code](https://farm2.staticflickr.com/1863/42452515710_6f4e0acce9_z.jpg) - is there a better image?
 [This is a tentative image as we will have better one in WRO /w]